parthchandra/spark/docs/configuration.md

     Interval at which data received by Spark Streaming receivers is chunked into blocks of data before storing them in Spark.
 Minimum recommended - 50 ms. See the
     <a href="streaming-programming-guide.html#level-of-parallelism-in-data-receiving">performance
-     tuning</a> section in the Spark Streaming programing guide for more details.
+     tuning</a> section in the Spark Streaming programming guide for more details.
   </td>
 </tr>
 <tr>